heavy-syzygy/FYP_NTU/README.md

 FYP Project on ABSA using GPT-3 by OpenAI

 ## Experiments
-All experiemnts can be found under experiments folder.
+All experiemnts and data can be found under experiments folder.

+in /data/output folder, exp_1 refers to few shots experiments, exp_2 for one shot domain-related, exp_3 for one shot domain-unrelated.

 ## WebApp
 Flask is used to develop the webapp and Plotly is used for generation of graphs.